xandaron/odin-assimp/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
-The Assimp library is also licensed under the BSD 3-Clause License.
+The Assimp library is licensed under a modified, 3-clause BSD-License.